padogrid/bundle-hazelcast-3n4n5-docker-debezium_ksql_kafka/README.md

 ## Use Case

-This use case ingests data changes made in the MySQL database into a Hazelcast cluster via Kafka connectors and also integrates Apache Hive for querying Kafka topics as external tables and views.
-It extends [the original Debezium-Kafka bundle](https://github.com/padogrid/bundle-hazelcast-3n4-docker-debezium_kafka) with Docker compose, Apache Hive, and  the North Wind mock data for `customers` and `orders` tables.
+This use case ingests data changes made in the MySQL database into a Hazelcast cluster via Kafka connectors and also integrates Confluent KSQL for querying Kafka topics as external tables and views.
+It extends [the original Debezium-Kafka bundle](https://github.com/padogrid/bundle-hazelcast-3n4-docker-debezium_kafka) with Docker compose, Confluent KSQL, and  the North Wind mock data for `customers` and `orders` tables.
 It includes the MySQL source connector and the `hazelcast-addon` Debezium sink connectors.

 ![Debezium-Ksql-Kafka Diagram](/images/debezium-ksql-kafka.jpg)